luna/luna-book/introduction.md

 ## Luna, the language

-If we know the very basic principles for a perfect domain specific language, why the available tools for graphics, architecture, electronic design, music creation or software building are not yet there?
+If we know the very basic principles for a perfect domain specific language, why the available tools for data science, machine learning, IoT, bioinformatics, computer graphics or architecture are not yet there?
 Why are we not living in a WYSIWYG world, having the same powers developers currently do and using them in an instant?
 The answer turns out to be simple as well.
 Creating a language that follows these principles is a very complex and time-consuming process.
 Each domain is different.
 There is no universal guide how a language should look like, so designing and testing new tools, visualizations or interaction ideas is the only way to get the perfect combination.
 Moreover, every idea requires a significant development time before it could be tested, so either you or your team need a solid software development background.

 TODO below this line